bd-j/prospector/README.md

 * Infer high-dimensional stellar population properties using parametric or highly flexible SFHs (with nested or ensemble Monte Carlo sampling)

-* Combine photometric and spectroscopic data from the UV to Far-IR rigorously using a flexible spectroscopic calibration model and forward modeling many aspects of spectroscopic data analysis.
+* Combine multiple photometric, spectroscopic, and/or line flux datasets from the UV to Far-IR rigorously using a flexible spectroscopic calibration model and forward modeling many aspects of spectroscopic data analysis.

 Read the [documentation](http://prospect.readthedocs.io/en/latest/) and the code [paper](https://ui.adsabs.harvard.edu/abs/2021ApJS..254...22J/abstract).